-10.62 UDP policy EP11 requires that application incorporates landscaping which protects/enhances the ecology of the site.
-Emerging Local Plan policy PLP30 states that the Council will seek to protect and enhance the biodiversity and geodiversity of Kirklees, including the range of international, national and locally designated wildlife and geological sites, habitats and species of principal importance and the Kirklees Wildlife Habitat Network.

-- 10.63 Dean Dike and associated woodland within the Site boundary to the west provide areas of higher value habitat, which is included within the Kirklees Wildlife Habitat Network.
+- 10.62 UDP policy EP11 requires that application incorporates landscaping which protects/enhances the ecology of the site.
+Emerging Local Plan policy PLP30 states that the Council will seek to protect and enhance the biodiversity and geodiversity of Kirklees, including the range of international, national and locally designated wildlife and geological sites, habitats and species of principal importance and the Kirklees Wildlife Habitat Network. - 10.63 Dean Dike and associated woodland within the Site boundary to the west provide areas of higher value habitat, which is included within the Kirklees Wildlife Habitat Network.
 A small spur of this woodland and allocation extends into the site and may be lost to make way for the development; depending on the final details submitted. - 10.64 The applicant has submitted an ecological appraisal which is considered to sufficiently address the potential for the scheme to impact on biodiversity interests.
 A further bat survey was submitted mainly concerning the existing mill building.
 The Council's biodiversity officer is generally satisfied with the proposals subject to the following conditions: - Landscape scheme with details of planting to mitigate loss of KWHN - Landscape and Ecological Management Plan (LEMP) referencing the landscape scheme. - Brief management plan/method statement for the eradication of invasive non-native species. - Lighting Strategy with particular attention paid to avoiding impacts to KWHN, which has been demonstrated to be used by foraging/commuting bats. - 10.65 There are a number of areas of protected trees within the application site.
 There is a large area of protected woodland surrounding the pond to the north and to the proposed development would largely avoid these trees.
 In terms of the impact on TPO'd trees within the site; there are no objections from the tree officer subject to the reserved matters providing a further arboricultural assessment.
 In addition the tree officer requests enhancement of the woodland as amenity spaces, which will also help mitigate the impact of the proposed development.
+The woodland TPO surrounding the pond should also be subject to a woodland management strategy.
+Furthermore, it is considered necessary to subject the pond area and woodland to an ecological enhancement strategy in order to ensure that it is appropriately incorporated into any subsequent area of POS which would come forward at reserved matters stage.

-The woodland TPO surrounding the pond should also be subject to a woodland management strategy. - 10.66 Overall and subject to conditions the application is considered to represent an acceptable development from a biodiversity perspective, compliant with condition EP11 of the UDP and the NPPF.
+10.66 Overall and subject to conditions the application is considered to represent an acceptable development from a biodiversity perspective, compliant with condition EP11 of the UDP and the NPPF.